11 Problems Centering Clay and Easy Ways to Fix Them

 1. Selecting the Wrong Clay

-If you are struggling with your clay and it feels like you are throwing sandpaper, you may be using clay that is made more for handbuilding than throwing.
-Technically you can use any kind of clay for throwing on the wheel, but some types can be stiffer and harder on your hands than others.
+If you are struggling with your clay and it feels like you are throwing sandpaper, you may be using clay made more for handbuilding than for throwing.
+Technically, you can use any kind of clay for throwing on the wheel, but some types can be stiffer and harder on your hands than others.
 As a rule, you want to have a smoother clay.

 For beginners, it’s best to choose a clay with a bit of grog or sand in it because it takes longer to center and bring up the walls of the clay.
 If the clay is too smooth and you play with it too long, it will collapse.